Drying Garlic, How to Dry Garlic, Storing Garlic

 Also, dried garlic tops can be braided, and the braids hung in a cool dark place for storage.

-After drying garlic, it keeps amazingly fresh for over a year by storing dried flakes in the freezer, and then grinding near the time you plan on using them.
+After drying garlic, it can be kept amazingly fresh for over a year by storing dried flakes in the freezer, and then grinding near the time you plan on using them.

 Back To Top